 Madonna Rehabilitation Hospital's Peer Volunteer Program matches individuals who have completed rehabilitation with people who are just starting the process of rehabilitation for the purpose of sharing meaningful life experiences and providing hope for the future.
-Individuals who completed rehab are also available as a peer volunteer.

 Peer Volunteers contribute in a number of ways, including: